alexmanrique/blog/_posts/2020-10-01-no-such-method-error.md

 ![dist files]({{ site.baseurl }}/images/nosuchmethoderror.png)
 {: refdef}

-If we look for the class `PreConditions` in Intellij Idea typing `PreConditions.class` in the search menu (if we don't write class Intellij we won't find the <a href="https://docs.oracle.com/javase/tutorial/java/concepts/class.html">class</a>) we will see that it's present in three different `jars`:
+If we look for the class `PreConditions` in Intellij Idea typing `PreConditions.class` in the search menu (if we don't write .class in Intellij we won't find the <a href="https://docs.oracle.com/javase/tutorial/java/concepts/class.html">class</a>) we will see that it's present in three different `jars`:

 - Guava version 25.1-android
 - Guava version 16.0